TimCosemans/COURSE-MLOps-Zoomcamp/notes/04-deployment.md

 # Deployment
+When do we want predictions:
+- Batch/offline: model is not running all the time
+- Online: model is running all the time, either through a web service or a streaming service

+## Web service
+When users asks for a prediction, the model is applied and the prediction is returned.
+Model is up and running all the time.

+## Streaming
+There is no 1-to-1 relationship between input and output.
+There is a 1-to-many relationship.
+A request is used by different models to make predictions.
+The connection is more implicit.
+Back-end is connected to a data stream, the data stream feeds multiple applications.
+It is less important how many services are connected to the stream.
+They can be added or removed at any time.

 ## Batch deployment
+At a regular interval.
+A scoring job takes the data, applies the model and gives back predictions.
-To do batch deploymeny, you first need a script that makes predictions, given a certain data frame.
+To do batch deployment, you first need a script that makes predictions, given a certain data frame.
 The output of this script needs to be another `pandas` dataframe that you can save to the output directory (e.g., as a parquet file).
 Using your notebook, use the followiong commands:

 `jupyter nbconvert --to script notebook.ipynb`